What’s the difference between being allergic to a food and being sensitive or intolerant to it?

-The key difference between a food allergy and sensitivity is the body’s response.
-When you have an allergy, your immune system gets involved.
-If you have a sensitivity or intolerance, the reaction is largely triggered in the digestive system.
+The difference between a food allergy and sensitivity is the body’s response.
+When you have a food allergy, your immune system causes the reaction.
+If you have a food sensitivity or intolerance, the reaction is triggered by the digestive system.

-Food sensitivities and intolerances are far more common than food allergies, according to the British Allergy Foundation.
+Food sensitivities and intolerances are more common than food allergies, according to the British Allergy Foundation.
 Neither involves the immune system.
-Either a food triggers an intolerance in your digestive tract, where your body is unable to properly break it down, or the body reacts to a food you are sensitive to.
-For example, milk intolerance is where your body is unable to break down lactose, a sugar found in dairy products.
-Or if you are sensitive to histamines, you may get headaches after you eat foods that contain histamines.
+A food triggers an intolerance in your digestive tract.
+This is where your body can’t properly break it down, or your body reacts to a food you’re sensitive to.
+For example, lactose intolerance is when your body can’t break down lactose, a sugar found in dairy products.

-You may be sensitive or intolerant to a food for a variety of reasons, including:
+You may be sensitive or intolerant to a food for a few reasons.
+These include:

 - not having the right enzymes you need to digest a certain food

-- reactions to food additives like sulfites or artificial colors
+- reactions to food additives or preservatives like sulfites, MSG, or artificial colors

 - pharmacological factors, like sensitivity to caffeine or other chemicals

-- sensitivity to the toxins naturally found in certain raw legumes like lima beans
+- sensitivity to the sugars naturally found in certain foods like onions, broccoli, or Brussels sprouts

-Your immune system is your body’s defense against invaders — whether bacteria or the common cold virus.
-You have a food allergy when your immune system identifies a protein in what you eat as an invader.
-It reacts by producing antibodies to fight it.
+Your immune system is your body’s defense against invaders like bacteria, fungus, or the common cold virus.
+You have a food allergy when your immune system identifies a protein in what you eat as an invader, and reacts by producing antibodies to fight it.

-Unlike a food intolerance or sensitivity, food allergies can be fatal.
-In extreme cases, ingesting or even touching a small amount of the allergen can produce an intense reaction.
+Food allergies can be fatal, unlike a food intolerance or sensitivity.
+In extreme cases, ingesting or even touching a small amount of the allergen can cause a severe reaction.